brisberg/advent-of-code/2020/3/README.md

 Starting at the top-left corner of your map and following a slope of right 3 and down 1, how many trees would you encounter?

 ## Solution

+Fairly simple.
+Keep track of where we are in X,Y space.
+Loop over time, checking if our current position is a tree, then increasing X,Y based on the slope.
+Use X % MapWidth to simulate map tessellation.

+Result: 200 Trees Struck.